St. Ignatius NYC Logo

 Soup Kitchen

-The Saint Ignatius of Antioch soup kitchen offers healthy takeaway meals every Saturday at 4 PM and every Monday at 7 PM from our entrance at 552 West End Avenue.
-(For directions, click here.)
 Each to-go bag contains freshly made soup, sandwiches and extras such as fruit.
-Our mission to serve everyone who comes to our door in a manner that respects their dignity and privacy.
-Service goes very quickly: Guests are encouraged to arrive 10 minutes before service begins.
+Our mission is to serve everyone who comes to our door in a manner that respects their dignity and privacy.

-The soup kitchen also accepts donations of:
+The Soup Kitchen also accepts donations of:

 For food safety reasons, we do not accept: